olexandr-konovalov/scscp-demo/README.md

 # Distributed calculations with the SCSCP package

+This is a demo of GAP package [SCSCP](https://gap-packages.github.io/scscp/).

 This directory contains:

 * `avgord.g` - file from the GAP Software Carpentry lesson